And Now... Ladies and Gentlemen

 And Now...
 Ladies and Gentlemen is a 2002 thriller film directed by Claude Lelouch and starring Jeremy Irons and Patricia Kaas.
 Patricia Kaas also released a song with the same title on her 2002 album Piano Bar.
 Tracks from the album, which according to the cover notes were inspired by the film, were used in the movie.
 It was screened out of competition at the 2002 Cannes Film Festival.

 Premise

 Valentin (Jeremy Irons), a gentleman burglar like Arsène Lupin, is wanted by the police.
 He embarks on a sailboat for a tour of the world.
-Jane (Patricia Kaas), dreams of leaving the American-style bar in which she works as a jazz-singer.
-Valentin and Jane are made to love each other.
-Coping with problems remembering, they find themselves in a hotel on the coast of Morocco, where a jewelry theft took place.
+Jane (Patricia Kaas) dreams of leaving the American-style bar in which she works as a jazz singer.
+Valentin and Jane fall in love with each other.
+While coping with memory problems, they find themselves in a hotel on the coast of Morocco, where a jewellery theft has taken place.